A Dog's Way Home: Production

 On November 7, 2017, Ashley Judd, Edward James Olmos and several others were cast in the film.
 On January 24, 2018, Barry Watson was added to play Gavin.
 Filming began in Vancouver, British Columbia on October 16, 2017, lasting through December 15.

 Release

-The film was released theatrically in the United States on January 11, 2019 by Sony Pictures.
+The film was released theatrically in the United States on January 11, 2019, by Sony Pictures.

 Sony spent $18.8 million on the production of the film.

-It was also released on Blu-ray on April 9, 2019 by Sony Pictures Entertainment, while the digital copy is set to be released on December 31, 2020.
+It was also released on Blu-ray on April 9, 2019, by Sony Pictures, while the digital copy was released on December 31, 2020.

 Reception

 Box office

 A Dog's Way Home grossed $42 million in the United States and Canada, and $38.7 million in other territories, for a total worldwide gross of $80.7 million, against a production budget of $18 million.

 In the United States and Canada, A Dog's Way Home was released alongside the openings of Replicas and The Upside, as well as the wide expansion of On the Basis of Sex, and was projected to gross $9–10 million from 3,090 theaters in its opening weekend.
 It made $3.3 million on its first day, including $535,000 from Thursday night previews.
 It went on to have a debut of $11.3 million, finishing third at the box office, behind The Upside and holdover Aquaman.
 In its second weekend the film made $7.1 million, finishing sixth.